 Winners of the HITS Smartpak Grand Prix at 2015 CSI2* Thermal

 Member of second-placed U.S. Team in Furusiyya FEI Nations Cup presented by Scotiabank at 2014 CSIO5* Spruce Meadows

-Winner of 2014 Land Rover Grand Prix of Sacremento
+Winner of 2014 Land Rover Grand Prix of Sacramento

 In 1991, Fellers was a member of his first U.S. team at the Pan American Games in Havana, Cuba, and his global success has spanned decades.

 Fellers and Flexible returned for a repeat performance at the 2009 Rolex/FEI World Cup Final.
-Earlier in the year, the pair won the $25,000 HITS Grand Prix at Thermal in March.
-In the latter half of 2009, Flexible refused to give up the limelight.
-He and Fellers picked up numerous wins including at Spruce Meadows, the Warsteiner FEI World Cup qualifier and the Sacramento Grand Prix.
+Earlier in the year, the pair won the $25,000 HITS Grand Prix at HITS Thermal in March.
+In the latter half of 2009, he and Fellers picked up numerous wins including at Spruce Meadows, the Warsteiner FEI World Cup qualifier, and the Sacramento Grand Prix.

 Fellers met and married his wife, Shelley, in 1987 while operating a show jumping stable in Southern California.
 In 1989, the couple moved north to Oregon to train privately for Harry and Mollie Chapman.
 The private job and quieter lifestyle of Oregon allowed the Fellers’ to start a family.
 Son Christopher was born in 1991 and daughter Savannah in 1994.